redis/docs/content/integrate/prometheus-with-redis-enterprise/observability.md

 ### Non-caching workloads

-If no eviction policy is enabled, then Redis will stop accepting writes once memory reaches 100%.
+If no eviction policy is enabled, then Redis will stop accepting writes when memory usage reaches 100%.
 Therefore, for non-caching workloads, it is best practice to configure an alert at 80% memory usage.
 After your database reaches this 80% threshold, you should closely review the rate of memory usage growth.